hobyst/flmidi-kompletekontrol/README.md

 - [x] Komplete Kontrol S49/61/88 MK2

-- [ ] Komplete Kontrol S25/49/61/88 MK1 (supposed to work as A-Series, not tested)
+- [ ] Komplete Kontrol S25/49/61/88 MK1 (incompatible, compatibility might be implemented in the future)

 ### Maschine

-As of today, this script hasn't been tested on Maschine devices.
-However, some might work due to their similarities in functionality with Komplete Kontrol keyboards.

-- [ ] Maschine MK3 (supposed to work as S-Series MK2, not tested)

-- [ ] Maschine Studio (supposed to work as S-Series MK2, not tested)

-- [ ] Maschine MK2

-- [ ] Maschine MK1

-- [ ] ~~Maschine Mikro MK3~~ (doesn't have DAW integration mode)

-- [ ] Maschine Mikro MK2

-- [ ] Maschine Mikro MK1
+Maschine devices use a different way to communicate with DAWs than how Komplete Kontrol keyboards do, therefore this script isn't compatible with them.

 ## Known issues